LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 # The templating system

-Play 2.0 comes with a new and really powerful Scala based template engine.
-The design of the engine has been inspired by ASP.NET Razor, specifically:
+Play 2.0 comes with a new and really powerful Scala-based template engine.
+This new template engine’s design was inspired by ASP.NET Razor, specifically it is:

-- **Compact, Expressive, and Fluid**: Minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
+- **compact, expressive, and fluid**: it minimizes the number of characters and keystrokes required in a file, and enables a fast, fluid coding workflow.
 Unlike most template syntaxes, you do not need to interrupt your coding to explicitly denote server blocks within your HTML.
 The parser is smart enough to infer this from your code.
-This enables a compact and expressive syntax which is clean, fast and fun to type.
+This enables a really compact and expressive syntax which is clean, fast and fun to type.
-- **Easy to Learn**: Enables you to quickly be productive with a minimum number of new concepts.
+- **easy to learn**: it enables you to quickly be productive with a minimum of concepts.
 You use all your existing Scala language and HTML skills.
-- **Is not a new language**: We consciously chose not to create a new language.
-Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome and efficient HTML construction workflow.
+- **not a new language**: we consciously chose not to create a new language.
+Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome HTML construction workflow with your language of choice.
-- **Works with any Text Editor**: Doesn’t require a specific tool and enables you to be productive in any plain old text editor.
+- **editable in any text editor**: it doesn’t require a specific tool and enables you to be productive in any plain old text editor.

-Play templates are compiled, so you’ll be notified of any errors directly in your browser:
+Templates are compiled, so you will see any errors right in your browser:

 [[templatesError.png]]

 ## Overview

-A Play template is a simple text file, that contains small blocks of Scala code.
-It can generate any text-based format (HTML, XML, CSV, etc.).
+A Play Scala template is a simple text file, that contains small blocks of Scala code.
+They can generate any text-based format, such as HTML, XML or CSV.

-The template system has been designed to feel comfortable to those used to working with HTML, allowing Web designers to easily work with the templates.
+The template system has been designed to feel comfortable to those used to working with HTML, allowing web designers to easily work with the templates.

-They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` function.
+Templates are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` function.

-Here’s an example of simple Play template:
+Here’s an example of simple template:

 ```html
 @(customer: Customer, orders: Seq[Order])